Z-Z-J/MV-3D-HPE/README.md

-# Deep Geometry Analysis for Multi-View 3D Human Pose Estimation
+# Deep Geometry Analysis for Uncalibrated Multi-View 3D Human Pose Estimation
-This repository is the official implementation of [Deep Geometry Analysis for Multi-View 3D Human Pose Estimation].
+This repository is the official implementation of [Deep Geometry Analysis for Uncalibrated Multi-View 3D Human Pose Estimation].
 ## Requirements

 To install requirements: